LLNL/RAJA/docs/sphinx/user_guide/tutorial/vertexsum_coloring.rst

 and specified the number of threads in a CUDA thread block in the segment execution policy.

-The RAJA HIP variant is similar and which we show for completeness:
+The RAJA HIP variant, which we show for completeness, is similar:

 .. literalinclude:: ../../../../examples/tut_vertexsum-coloring.cpp
    :start-after: _raja_hip_colorindexset_vertexsum_start